Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Discussion

 Another threat relates to label inaccuracies arising due to reliance on heuristics or imperfect labeling mechanisms, but the impact of that is limited.
 Our method was demonstrated on true positive alerts, no matter how they are identified.

+It is also important to acknowledge that the metrics selected for our evaluation focus on a subset of the explainability spectrum.
+Incorporating additional metrics may reveal complementary aspects of the two approaches.

-Our work confirms the need for realistic testbeds to study different attack and defense patterns, and the release of datasets to assess the usefulness and novelty of new AI-related tools in the security toolbox.
+This work suggests the need for realistic testbeds to study different attack and defense patterns, and the release of datasets to assess the usefulness and novelty of new AI-related tools in the security toolbox.
+In particular, a testbed would allow us to address part of the aforementioned limitations by enabling the creation of large and diverse datasets.
+This would enable studying attacks not addressed in this work and also make statistical analysis of feature attribution outcomes possible.
+Additionally, it would be a modular environment where components can be updated over time, allowing evaluation to remain relevant along the evolution of network architectures and compliant with new 3GPP updates.